Booloominbah: Interior decoration

 While the stained glass was the primary means of decorating the interior spaces of Booloominbah, use was also made of painted decoration and furniture.
 These three decorative devices augment Hunt's characteristically restrained interior architectural design, in sharp contrast to his exteriors.
 An exception to this is the Stair Hall, which is an impressive arrangement, dominated by a large, gothic-style fireplace.
 The London style of decoration (a mix of Jacobean, Renaissance, Japanese and Gothic) favoured by Andrew Wells has been constrained in the decoration of Booloominbah, whether by the White family or Hunt is unclear.
 The interior paint scheme conformed to the prevailing fashion, similar to aestheticism and medieval styles through the use of mid tertiary colours (olive greens and dull reds) contrasted with chocolate and olive browns for the joinery and vellum and parchment for the ceilings.

 Due to the size of Booloominbah the principle mode of painted decoration was discreet panels on the faces of archways and pilasters, for the main, with vases, birds, plants and flowers.
 The dining room, which has been restored, is one of the most elaborately decorated rooms.
 On a field of olive green for the walls and vellum for the ceiling Wells painted gold stars.
 In the buffet alcove the stars were replaced by deep olive green fleurs-de-Lys.
 The inglenook is the key architectural feature of the room and Wells has flanked it with two mythical lion-like creatures.
 The arch of the inglenook is decorated with a ribbon of text reading "Not Meat But Cheerfulness Makes The Feast", indicative of the Victorian morals espoused by the White family.
 Above the inglenook kookaburras and rosellas perch amongst vines on a gilt background.
 Andrew Wells unfamiliarity with Australian wildlife, he arrived in Australia in 1887, is evident in his depiction of the birds.
 Despite this Booloominbah is one of the best preserved examples of Andrew Wells ten year Australian career.

 Booloominbah gains part of its State heritage significance from the synergy created by the combined efforts of Frederick and Sarah White, John Horbury Hunt and the decorating firm Lyon, Wells and Cottier.
-It is one of best remaining examples of collaborations brought about by the wealth to demonstrate their wealth.